Skip to contents

 enviro_clusters

-numeric; the number of environmental regions to cluster the data into - to be used when a clustering algorithm is not necessary (default is NULL)
+numeric; the number of environmental zones to cluster the data into - to be used when a clustering algorithm is not necessary (default is NULL)

 max_enviro_clusters

-numeric; the maximum number of environmental regions to try when using the clustering algorithm (default is 8)
+numeric; the maximum number of environmental zones to try when using the clustering algorithm (default is 8)

 antimeridian